British Model Rhian Sugden Strips Down To Her Underwear In Latest Instagram Post

 The sultry snap garnered more than 9,000 likes and close to a hundred comments within two hours of having been posted.

-Commenting on the photo, one fan said that it’s one of his favourite photos and that Rhian looks absolutely gorgeous, while another commented that the only phrase that could justly describe the model is “sensational beauty.”
+Commenting on the photo, one fan said that it’s one of his favorite photos and that Rhian looks absolutely gorgeous, while another commented that the only phrase that could justly describe the model is “sensational beauty.”
 Another follower posted lots of kiss emojis on the picture and called the snap “flawless.”

 Wednesday.
 Hump day. pic.twitter.com/CkuBEGv3Qc